d2doan/cse15l-lab-reports/status.md

 * Luis
 * Ryan

-this is a link to my github: [Link](https://d2doan.github.io/cse15l-lab-reports/)
+this is a link to my github: [Diana Git](https://d2doan.github.io/cse15l-lab-reports/)